Azemmour: Geography

 Azemmour is located on the Oum Er-Rbia River 75 km west of Casablanca.

 Azemmour's beach is a place for surfing and kitesurfing.
 Also called Haouzia, the area's flora includes eucalyptus and pine.

 Culture

 A spring festival used to be held annually in Azemmour in March.
 It was first held in 2007.
 The patron saint of Azemmour is Abu Shuayb.
 His mausoleum was built on the order of Mohammed ben Abdallah.
 Each year, a moussem is celebrated to honour him.
 The Old City's walls are decorated by several local artists.
-The city features a Portuguese medina, which has three parts, a Jewish mellah, a kasbah, and the old medina.
+The city features a medina, which has three parts, a Jewish mellah, a kasbah, and the old medina.
 A historic lighthouse called Sidi Boubeker is located 8 km north of Azemmour.